nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 #### Marking participants as attended : `emark`

-Marks the attendance of a participant for a specific event.
+Marks the attendance of a participant in a specific event.

 Format: `emark /e EVENT_ID /m MEMBER_ID [/m MORE_MEMBER_ID]…​`